Back to news

 The breach has been reported to the Texas Attorney General and is listed in the state’s official Data Security Breach Reports.

-Independent Email Security Audit
+Independent Cybersecurity Audit

 Why This Breach Matters